meriem-batata/Uber-GCP-Cloud-ETL-Pipeline-Data-Engineering-Project/README.md

 ##  BigQuery Table Schema

-Here’s the dimensions view with the fact table:
+Here are the dimension table views with the fact table in BigQuery Studio:

 ![BigQuery Schema](images/Dimensions_creation.png)